 The size of territories really depends on how close nesting neighbours are, which likely depends on available resources.
-There are some marshes with 20 or more nests and other marshes, similar in size, that have only five nests present.
-The range of territory size is 1.3 to 47.1 square kilometers (0.8 to 29 square miles) but averages 4.1 square km (2.5 square mi).
+Some marshes have 20 or more nests while other marshes, similar in size, may have only five nests.
+The size of a pair's territory ranges about 1.3 to 47.1 square kilometers (0.8 to 29 square miles) but averages 4.1 square km (2.5 square mi).

 Pairs defend their territories upon arrival and throughout the summer in two ways.
 They use unison calls, which are territorial calls that both males and females take part in.
 And, of course, they chase other whoopers away!